Dekirai/MultiPresence/README.md

 # MultiPresence
 Join the official discord server by clicking the button below!
 [![](https://dcbadge.limes.pink/api/server/https://discord.gg/AC6rVgV2Jj)](https://discord.gg/AC6rVgV2Jj)
-> [!WARNING]
-> The project is currently not actively maintained and updates are rather infrequent.

 ## About MultiPresence
 MultiPresence is designed for games that don't use Discord's "Rich Presence" feature.